Activities for Busting the COVID-19 Blues

-As shelter-in-place becomes commonplace, the Thrive Center continues to put together research-based, at-home activities to help you bust those isolation blues.
-This time of social distancing can be challenging, but it also represents an opportunity for growth among kids and adults.
+The Thrive Center put together research-based, at-home activities to help you bust the blues.
 For those who are feeling a little overwhelmed, panicked, lost, or just bored, this post offers a few exercises to build up your mental strength and help you bounce back.

-Each activity below focuses on developing skills that build resilience, which is the ability to bounce back from stressful situations and negative emotional experiences1 like a global pandemic.
+Each activity below focuses on developing skills that build resilience, which is the ability to bounce back from stressful situations and negative emotional experiences1.
 Resilient people cope with stress in healthier, positive ways.
 They are more likely to feel positive emotions like happiness, joy, and contentment, even in the thick of stress2.
 Resilient people are also more likely to feel less anxious3 and depressed4, find more meaning in their daily life activities5, and feel more satisfied with their lives6 in the midst of turmoil.

-If someone you know seems to be handling COVID-19 in a happy and healthy way, chances are that person has resilient coping mechanisms.
+If someone you know who seems to handle stress in a happy and healthy way, chances are that person has resilient coping mechanisms.
 The good news is so can you!
-To help fight COVID-19 stress7 and foster resilient habits—such as being mindful and learning to regulate emotions8—give the 3 activities below a try.
+To help fight stress7 and foster resilient habits—such as being mindful and learning to regulate emotions8—give the 3 activities below a try.
 You can do these activities on your own or with whoever is in your isolation bubble.

 Activity 1: Mindfulness Practices